-Check the "documents" tab on NetPartner to determine which verification form is required of you.
+Follow the "documents" link from the top left menu of the Financial Aid Portal to determine which verification form is required of you.
 If your FAFSA is selected for verification, complete the verification requirements as soon as possible so your federal financial aid can be finalized.

 You and your parent(s) must provide documentation regarding income and tax filing status.

 For 2017-18, if you or your parents filed 2015 federal tax return, you must submit a signed copy of your 2015 federal tax return to our office.

 Non tax-filers must complete a non-filer statement indicating that they did not, and were not required to file a 2015 federal tax return.

 For 2018-19, if you or your parents filed 2016 federal tax return, you must use the IRS Data Retrieval Tool (DRT) or submit a Tax Transcript from the IRS.

 Non tax-filers must complete a non-filer statement indicating that they did not, and were not required to file a 2016 federal tax return.

 IRS Tax Transcript Request Process